Beamdog/nwn-issues/README.md

 8. **Are you reporting for a persistent world that is using NWNX?** Please report NWNX-related bugs with them: https://github.com/nwnxee/unified.
 We will not address NWNXEE bugs.

+9. **Remove all content overrides and ensure the bug still manifests.** Make sure you do not have content overrides in place.
+This includes *all* Steam Workshop items and user patch additions such as CPP.

 ## Reporting a new issue

 1. After you verified all of the above, click the New Issue button.